-- public interest to do so, the IPCC may direct that the whole or part of the misconduct hearing be held in public.133 This power is not available for staff discipline hearings. - In accordance with its legal duty134 to do so and its own published policy for such cases,135 the IPCC will consult the appropriate authority, the police officer concerned, the complainant, any interested person and any witnesses before making such a direction. - Before finalising how it will comply with any such direction, the appropriate authority should consult the IPCC as to the intended location for the hearing, its planned arrangements for enabling the attendance of the complainant(s) or interested person(s), if any, other members of the public and the press.
+- 480. In accordance with its legal duty134 to do so and its own published policy for such cases,135 the IPCC will consult the appropriate authority, the police officer concerned, the complainant, any interested person and any witnesses before making such a direction. - 481.
+Before finalising how it will comply with any such direction, the appropriate authority should consult the IPCC as to the intended location for the hearing, its planned arrangements for enabling the attendance of the complainant(s) or interested person(s), if any, other members of the public and the press.
 It should also consult about any modifications to its normal procedure proposed by the person presiding at the hearing to take account of the hearing's public nature and the anticipated interest of the general public in the proceedings and their outcome.
 Any additional cost resulting from the public status of the hearing will be met by the force.